 The famed and controversial actor, Kirk Cameron stars in the 1998 DCOM “You Lucky Dog.”
-This DCOM is just the second of one hundred Disney Channel Original Movies.
+This DCOM is just the second of over one hundred Disney Channel Original Movies.
 Cameron’s character Jack is an alleged psychic dog therapist.
 As he’s grown older, he’s lost his childhood gift of being a dog whisperer.
-However, when a man named, Mr. Windsor shows up with his dog, Lucky, Jack gets a vibe from Lucky and starts to freak out.
+However, when a man named Mr. Windsor shows up with his dog, Lucky, Jack gets a vibe from Lucky and starts to freak out.
 When Mr. Windsor passes away, his assistant, Mr. Bridges, visits Jack to tell him that he has a meeting with Mr. Windsor’s attorney.
 Mr. Windsor left his 54-million-dollar fortune to his dog, Lucky.
 Mr. Windsor has requested in his will that Jack become Lucky’s trustee.
 As trustee, Jack is to take care of Lucky and live in Mr. Windsor’s home so that he can spend the money according to Lucky’s desires.

 Throughout the beginning of the movie, we start to see that Jack is a true dog whisperer.
 Whatever Lucky tastes or feels, Jack also tastes and feels.
 For instance, when Lucky gets an itch, Jack also gets an itch.
 When Lucky is chewing on a leather shoe, Jack gets an odd taste of leather in his mouth.